seiichisan/HapoItak/README.md

 Homepage is [HapoItak](https://tolemy.sakura.ne.jp/)

 ## Example 1
-For example, the following list is shown to input which is 'jsf_if'.
+For example, the following list is shown to input which is 'jsf'.

 1. jsf_if_a=b
 2. jsf_if_a=b_else